Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: Conclusion

-This work has been supported by the European Commission through the H2020 program in project CyberSecurity4Europe (Grant No. \#830929).
-Our work was enabled by the use of Slack (hosted on Amazon EC2), Overleaf (hosted on Google cloud infrastructure), GitHub (owned and hosted by Microsoft), and a self-hosted BigBlueButton instance.
-We thank Farsight Security, Inc. for providing access to the Farsight Security Information Exchange's passive DNS data feed.
+\begin{acks} This work has been supported by the European Commission via the H2020 program in project CyberSecurity4Europe (Grant No. \#830929).
+Our work was enabled by the use of Slack and Signal (both hosted on Amazon EC2), Overleaf (hosted on Google cloud), GitHub (owned and hosted by Microsoft), as well as self-hosted BigBlueButton and Gitea instances.
+We thank Florian Streibelt for collaborating with us on implementing BTTF whois~\cite{streibelt2022we}, which we leverage in \S\ref{sec:overview},and Farsight Security, Inc. (now DomainTools) for providing access to the Farsight Security Information Exchange's passive DNS data feed.
 Without this data, the project would not have been possible.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of their host institutions, Farsight Security, Inc., or those of the European Commission.
+The authors express their gratitude to the anonymous reviewers and the shepherd of this paper for their continuous input during the review and shepherding process.
+Their input was instrumental in shaping the flow of the discussion in \S\ref{sec:sh} and motivating the creation of the BTTF whois service.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the authors' host institutions, Farsight Security, Inc., DomainTools, or those of the European Commission. \end{acks}